skycoin/skywire-testnet/testnet_rules.md

 The whitelist form can be found at [skycoin.net/whitelist](https://skycoin.net/whitelist).

-### October
+### November

-    - LAST WHITELISTED QUEUE POSITION: 1058
+    - LAST WHITELISTED QUEUE POSITION: 1161
-    - LAST WHITELISTED APPLICATION DATE (UTC+8): 2018-11-02 09:32:44
+    - LAST WHITELISTED APPLICATION DATE (UTC+8): 2018-12-01_15:52:44
-    - AMOUNT OF WHITELISTED OFFICIAL MINERS: 406
+    - AMOUNT OF WHITELISTED OFFICIAL MINERS: 418

 #### Updates
     - The whitelist is updated on a monthly basis, meaning that we are whitelisting 200 applications each month.